Universal Algorithm for Online Trading Based on the Method of Calibration: Numerical experiments

 It was found that ${\cal K}_i>0$ for $i=1,2,\dots, N$, i.e., we never incur debt in our experiments (with an exception of TEST stock).

-Results presented in Table~\ref{table-2} show that trading based on UN model of forecasting performs at least as good as the trading based on ARMA forecasting model and essentially outperforms it for some stocks.
+Results presented in Table~\ref{table-2} show that trading based on UN model of forecasting performs at least as well as the trading based on ARMA forecasting model and essentially outperforms it for some stocks.